Denise Fox: Storylines

 Yusef starts a fire at the bed and breakfast, damaging it so badly that Denise, Kim and Patrick are forced to move out.
 The insurance company refuse to pay out as it was arson so Patrick gives Denise and Kim the Minute Mart but Zainab gives them Yusef's money so they can rebuild the bed and breakfast.
 When the B&B opens, Denise is angry that Kim simply flirts with the customers, leaving all the work to her.
 They have an argument and Denise quits but returns on the condition that Kim puts in more effort.
 When Zainab's brother-in-law.
 AJ Ahmed (Phaldut Sharma), arrives in Walford, he attempts to con Denise but fails.
 The two later have drinks but AJ leaves.
 Denise attends Christian Clarke's (John Partridge) stag party where a man gives her unwanted attention.
 She has sex with Fatboy (Ricky Norwood) when he defends her from an overly-persistent interest and allows him to walk her home.
 The next day, Denise is embarrassed and tells Fatboy it was a mistake.
 However, it is revealed she has feelings for Fatboy and after she welcomes him into her home, they have sex again.
 Denise agrees to pursue a secret relationship with Fatboy.
 When Fatboy tries to encourage her to make their relationship public, Denise calls it off, telling Fatboy she will treasure the memory of their time together.
 After a lonely Christmas, Kim and Zainab decide to set up a date for her.
-However, this fails and when Kim's boyfriend Ray Dixon (Chucky Venn) comforts her, they share a kiss.
+However, this fails and when Kim's boyfriend Ray Dixon (Charles Venn) comforts her, they share a kiss.
 Ray tells Kim about it but says Denise made the first move, so Kim slaps Denise and says she is dead to her.
 Denise and Kim reconcile until Ray ends his relationship with Kim.
 Kim blames Denise so Denise stays with Ian Beale (Adam Woodyatt).
 When Ray tells Kim the truth, Denise and Kim reconcile and Denise moves back in with Kim.